 What’s your most memorable sporting experience so far?

 My most memorable experience was in the Atacama Desert in Chile in 2015.
-In our trekking group was a 60 year old man from Hong Kong with one leg prosthetic leg.
-If you know anything about the Atacama Desert, you’ll know that it’s one of the driest and highest altitude deserts in the world.
+In our trekking group was a 60-year-old man from Hong Kong with one leg prosthetic leg.
+If you know anything about the Atacama Desert, you’ll know that it’s one of the driest and highest-altitude deserts in the world.
 Oxygen is thin and the terrain is diverse: dirt, stones, sand, and river crossings.
-There’s a lot of up and down hills to cross.
+There are a lot of up and down hills to cross.
 Everyone was having a hard time crossing this never-ending slope with the peak heat above us in the middle of the day.

-I remembered that at the start the man with the prosthetic leg was not far behind me, but at this point I thought I had left him behind in the dust.
+I remembered that at the start, the man with the prosthetic leg was not far behind me, but at this point, I thought I had left him behind in the dust.
 When I turned around, there he was.
-With his trekking poles, slamming into the ground.
+With his trekking poles slamming into the ground.
 Razor focused.
 He didn’t even see me when he passed me.
-His determination and power was contagious.
+His determination and power were contagious.
 I have two healthy legs, surely I can finish this too.
-I feel lucky to witness his strength in person.
+I feel lucky to witness his strength in a person.

 Who should we speak with next?

 Tue Le.
 She’s a super globetrotter by any standards.
-She worked in corporate at P&G for a long time at a high-level.
+She worked in corporate at P&G for a long time at a high level.
 She speaks eight or nine languages.
 Her family immigrated to the United States.
 She grew up always curious about her heritage.
-While her parents wouldn’t go back, she decided to go toward Asia.
-She’s worked in Japan, Singapore, and visited Vietnam soon after.
+While her parents wouldn’t go back, she decided to go to Asia.
+She worked in Japan and Singapore, and visited Vietnam soon after.
 She fell in love with the country.
 She’s currently working as the regional director for Remote Year in Asia.
-She wants to put Ho Chi Minh City on the map as one the program cities, Hanoi is included on the circuit at the moment.
+She wants to put Ho Chi Minh City on the map as one of the program cities, Hanoi is included on the circuit at the moment.
 She’s more Vietnamese than I am now!